Loch Lomond & Cowal Way

-The Loch Lomond & Cowal Way runs for 57 miles (91 km) across the Cowal peninsula, which lies west of Glasgow and is easily reached by public transport, road and ferry.
+The Loch Lomond & Cowal Way is one of Scotland’s Great Trails.
+It runs for 57 miles (91 km) across the Cowal peninsula, which lies west of Glasgow and is easily reached by public transport, road and ferry.
 The route starts at Portavadie on Loch Fyne and ends at Inveruglas on Loch Lomond.

 Cowal has ferry links to Bute, to Kintyre and across Loch Lomond to join the West Highland Way.
 It’s the missing link that enables Scotland’s ultimate long-distance walk, from Kintyre all the way to Inverness.

 In November 2018 the route’s name was extended to Loch Lomond & Cowal Way to reflect the fact that over 50% of it runs within the Loch Lomond & Trossachs National Park.
-Our new guidebook of that name will be available on 15 March 2019.
-However the route itself has not changed, and if you need the current (2016) guidebook, it is still reliable navigationally and we can supply it immediately: please just contact us.
+Our guidebook of that name has been available since March 2019.

 This guidebook contains all you need to plan and enjoy the Loch Lomond & Cowal Way:

 - detailed route description for the Way walked south-west to north-east

 - summaries showing distance, terrain and refreshment stops

 - 8 pages of detailed mapping with the route highlighted (1:50,000)